bizzy-coding/React-Plant-Store/README.md

 ## Technologies Used

-- **React**: Utilized for its efficient rendering and state management capabilities, perfect for handling the dynamic aspects of the shop.
+- **React**: Utilised for its efficient rendering and state management capabilities, perfect for handling the dynamic aspects of the shop.
 - **Vite**: Employs Vite as the build tool for fast development and builds.
 - **CSS**: For styling components.
+Only basic styles have been applied currently, will revisit with a design at a later date.

 ## Future Enhancements